 Accessing The Dropbox

-To access the Dropbox, select the Evaluation link group from the default course navigation menu and then select Dropbox.
+To access the Dropbox, select Evaluation from the default course navigation menu and then select Dropbox.

 The Dropbox is a tool that will allow you to create folders to hold students assignments and submissions.
 The Instructor of the course is then able to view the submitted files and provide grades and feedback to the student all from within the Dropbox tool.
 To use the Dropbox you will first need to create Dropbox folders.
 Then, you can set up the various restrictions and conditions for each folder.